-Seasonal affective disorder is a mental health condition marked by mood symptoms that shift with seasonal changes.
+Seasonal affective disorder involves a low mood and depressive symptoms that occur during fall and winter.
 It impacts about 5% of the population.1 Although the term “seasonal affective disorder” is not a recognized diagnosis, mental health professionals can identify these mood patterns connected to depression or bipolar disorder and offer medications and psychotherapy to effectively manage symptoms.

 What Is Seasonal Affective Disorder?

-TV, movies, and other media sources often cite a condition called seasonal affective disorder, but in reality, the American Psychiatric Association (APA) does not officially acknowledge this diagnosis.
-The APA does use the specifier “with seasonal pattern” that may be applied to depression and bipolar disorders.2
+The American Psychiatric Association (APA) does not officially acknowledge this diagnosis of “seasonal affective disorder,” but it does use the specifier “with seasonal pattern” that may be applied to depression and bipolar disorder.2

 It is important to take these symptoms seriously.
 Although some people may try to dismiss these seasonal changes as normal “winter blues,” you need to recognize the point when the effects of SAD become problematic.3

 With SAD, the winter commonly means periods of depression with the summer months involving periods of no symptoms or manic episodes, depending on the individual and their condition.
-Some people will not fit into this pattern, though, and will note mania in the winter and depression in the summer.
+Some people will not fit into this pattern, though, and will note mania in the winter and depression in the summer, often referred to as “summer-onset SAD.”

 Seasonal Affective Disorder Symptoms